chrisode/dockipass/README.md

 You need multipass and python3 installed.
 `brew install multipass python3`

+*Optional: Install socat to bind serices to localhost* `brew install socat`

 Python also requires some pip packages installed
 `pip3 install -r requirements.txt`

 If you decide to use `docker context` will you also need to have a default public ssh key setup in `~/.ssh/id_rsa.pub`.

 You can then run `./dockipass.py launch` and it will setup, create and launch the virtual machine for you.

+## Access dockercontainers from localhost
+Multipass does not natively bind forwared ports in the VM to localhost.
+You can however use the listen command to do this, it will check which ports are forwarded for all running containers and then use `socat` to bind the port and forward traffic to it.
+It will also kill any running instances of socat when the container is stopped.

 ## Usage
 ```sh